 The DC Courts are committed to justice in the nation’s capital.
 We represent a highly skilled and motivated workforce and welcome those interested in furthering our mission.
 The DC Courts offer generous federal government health benefits and federal retirement, along with other supplemental benefits (transportation subsidy, optional vision and dental plans, and employee assistance programs).
-Click on the blue box below to learn more about our current vacancies:Apply Online
+Click below to learn more about our current vacancies:Apply Online

 We look forward to having you join our team!

 Equal Employment Opportunity